ehharding/Angular-Laws/README.md

 Then, you should download JetBrains' [Webstorm IDE](https://www.jetbrains.com/webstorm/) for your platform (Windows, macOS, or Linux).
 WebStorm includes a free 30-day trial, but you will most likely want to purchase a license to use all of its features.

-Now, when WebStorm starts up, open the newly cloned repository.
-We will now pull down shared WebStorm settings from a private repository containing said settings.
-To do this, go to <strong>File | Manage IDE Settings | Settings Repository...</strong>, enter "https://github.com/ehharding/webstorm-settings.git" for the Upstream URL, and click
-<strong>Overwrite Local</strong>.
-You should be prompted to enter a token to verify permissions.
-Contact me, and I will gladly provide the token.
-After this is done, you
-should have all the IDE settings required.

 You may need to go through a setup routine for the [Material Theme UI](https://plugins.jetbrains.com/plugin/8006-material-theme-ui) plugin.
 Personally, I use the Night Owl theme.